zettsu-t/sudokusse/sudokusse.md

 * Use const and constexpr as much as possible.
 This is useful to set a constant expression in an if-statement.
-Constant propagation removes constant expressions and unused blocks in an if-statement.
+Constant propagation removes constant expressions and unused blocks in an if-statement (C++17 will support this with _if-constexpr_ officially).
   _SudokuCell::CountCandidatesIfMultiple_ and
   _SudokuCell::MaskCandidatesUnlessMultiple_ eliminates if-statements.